About Schoolwork class files and iCloud Drive

 For example, if you share a Pages file named Integers Investigation in an assignment named Integers assignment with a student named Daren Estrada in your Mathematics class, then Schoolwork names the file Estrada Daren - Integers Investigation.
 The file is stored in a subfolder with the same name as the assignment, Integers, within the Mathematics folder in the Schoolwork folder.

 Schoolwork > Mathematics > Integers > Estrada Daren - Integers Investigation

-In addition, every student and any co-teachers receiving the assignment also see the Integers Investigation file in their Integers assignment folder in their Mathematics class folder.
+In addition, every student and co-teacher receiving the assignment can also see the Integers Investigation file in the Integers assignment folder in their Mathematics class folder.

 Keep in mind, renaming a file within Schoolwork does not change the file name in iCloud Drive.